zverok/zverok.github.io/_posts/2023-11-24-syntax-sugar4-argument-forwarding.md

 [^2]: This still works but is mostly frowned upon in favor of newer syntaxes.

-In a radical variant of this, Perl's `sub` doesn't have a syntax for arguments declaration at all, and all arguments are accessible inside the subroutine in a list variable `@_`, and the way to designate their names is to assign them to local variables:
+In a radical variant of this, Perl's `sub` doesn't have a syntax for arguments declaration at all[^3], and all arguments are accessible inside the subroutine in a list variable `@_`, and the way to designate their names is to assign them to local variables:
 ```perl
 sub test {
   my($x, $y) = @_;